Eleonore12345/4IF-pld-comp/README.md

 [Antlr4][antlr-url] is a common parser which is used here to build the [Abstract Syntax Tree (AST)][ast-url].

+> [!NOTE]
+> You may need to uninstall previous installations of Antlr debending on your linux ditribution.

 Linux installation:
 ```
 mkdir ~/antlr4-install